 There are many signs of self-harm such as if you know someone who has noticeable wounds that are not easily explained.
 Many avoid social situations and isolate themselves because they feel worthless or hopeless.
 Self-harmers also wear baggy or long-sleeved clothing at inappropriate times in order to hide their cuts.
 The arms, legs, and stomach are popular places where bruising is found as those areas are easily accessible and easy to hide.
 Sharp objects like razors, pieces of glass, knives, lighters, or scissors can be found in places that they should be in and at accessible places.

 Cognitive Behavioral Therapy can help diagnose both self-harm and substance abuse.
 Self-harmers need to learn how to uncover their issues and find healthier ways of coping before this can ruin your life.

 Castle Craig Hospital is a landmark of addiction and mental health treatment in Scotland, serving the UK, the EU, and patients from all over the world.
-Our commitment to long term abstinence has created a successful program of clinical and complementary therapies for mind, body, and spirit.
-Serving over 10,000 patients for more than 25 years, the Castle Craig model is proven in changing lives.
+Our commitment to long term abstinence has created a successful programme of clinical and complementary therapies for mind, body, and spirit.
+Serving over 10,000 patients since 1988, the Castle Craig model is proven to change lives.
 Call our 24 hour free confidential phone-line for information: 0808 231 7723.
 From outside the UK please call: +44 1721 788 006